elgc/elgc_portfolio/README.md

 ![](/Images/NoClusters.png)
 ![](/Images/Clust2.png)
+---
 ### 2. [A3 and TBP for Process Improvement](https://github.com/elgc/Portfolio/blob/main/A3TBP_Appaloosa.pdf)
-**(Process improvement, Lean, Six Sigma)** <br/>
+**(Lean-Six Sigma)** <br/>

-This is a short paper on the use of the A3/TBP methodology for sustainable and dramatic process improvement.
-It communicates the message that any transformational project needs to be explored and observed in the "place where the action is."
-The term for exploring and observing a process is called Genchi Genbutsu.
+-Short paper on the use of the **A3/TBP methodology** for sustainable and dramatic process improvement.
+-**Objective:** Comunicate that any transformational project needs to be explored and observed in the *"place where the action is."* The term for exploring and observing a process is called **Genchi Genbutsu**.

-Through each step of the A3 methodology I have used baseball quotes.
-When I sent the first draft for feedback, some of my colleages from overseas replied that they were not able to understand the quotes because their lack of familiarity with baseball.
-A future case with soccer references is on the way.
+-**Caveat:** Through each step of the A3 methodology I have used baseball quotes.
+When I sent the first draft for feedback some of my colleages from overseas replied that they were not able to understand the quotes due to their lack of familiarity with baseball.
+A future case, with soccer references :), is on the way.

 ![](/Images/Before.png)
 ---